pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/03-workspaces.md

 - The **Personal Workspace** displays tools for the sites you own (or are a team member of), your account plan, and billing for sites you own.
 You have only one Personal Workspace.
   - Every Pantheon user is assigned one Personal Workspace.
-  - All the sites you have created, as well as individual sites from other organizations you've been invited to collaborate on, will be in your Personal Workspace.
+  - All the sites you have created, as well as individual sites from other Workspaces you've been invited to collaborate on, will be in your Personal Workspace.
-  - You can use a Personal Workspace for your own projects, and for visibility into sites from other organizations you are working with.
   - WebOps collaboration features such as [Multidev](/guides/multidev) and [Custom Upstreams](/guides/custom-upstream) are not available in Personal Workspaces.
 To access these features, you need a [Professional Workspace](/guides/account-mgmt/workspace-sites-teams/workspaces#create-a-professional-workspace).
 - **Professional workspaces** bring together users and sites to allow administrators to effectively manage a large number of sites.
   - You may be a member of more than one Professional Workspace, and can switch between your Personal and Professional Workspace at any time.